 The Company is considered to be in the exploration stage with respect to its mineral properties.
-Based on the information available to date, the Company has not yet determined whether its mineral properties contain mineral resources.
+Based on the information available to date, except for the inferred mineral resource on the 3Ts property, no mineral resources have been identified on the Company mineral properties.